Gunivers/Command-List-Generator/README.md

-# Command-List-Generator
+# McFunctionGenerator

-This is a simple java tool that allow you to easily generate mcFunction
+This is a simple java tool that allow you to easily generate mcFunctions